vimaec/vim-web/README.md

 # Overview

 The Vim-Web Repo has four main constituents which can be divided in 2 layers:
-Core Viewers:
+### Core Viewers
-- Webgl Viewer : A webgl viewer for the vim format with no ui featuring, outlines, ghosting, sectionning and more.
+- **Webgl Viewer :** A webgl viewer for the vim format with no ui featuring, outlines, ghosting, sectionning and more.
-- Ultra Viewer : A client viewer for the VIM Ultra Render Server featuring unparalled scale and performance.
+- **Ultra Viewer :** A client viewer for the VIM Ultra Render Server featuring unparalled scale and performance.
-React Viewers:
+### React Viewers
-- WebglComponent : A react based wrapper for the the core wegbl viewer providing interactive ui and a bim explorer.
+- **WebglComponent :** A react based wrapper for the the core wegbl viewer providing interactive ui and a bim explorer.
-- UltraComponent : A react based wrapper for the the core ultra viewer providing ui for the current state.
+- **UltraComponent :** A react based wrapper for the the core ultra viewer providing ui for the current state.

 ## VIM